jzrake/redux-cpp/README.md

 ```
 Now your asynchronous actions are subscribed to and will begin entering the action stream!

-There's one caveat to be aware of with this pattern: the actions emitted by your inner observable entered the stream _after_ the middleware.
+There's a caveat to be aware of with this pattern: the actions emitted by your inner observable entered the stream _after_ the middleware.
 Basically, they snuck through (prenatally - before they were even actions) inside their parent action.
-In some cases, you might not care about this, because maybe none of your middleware are interested in the types of actions resulting from asynchronous work.
+In some cases, you might not care about this, because maybe none of your middlewares are interested in the types of actions resulting from asynchronous work.

+## Redirecting actions that entered through nested obserables: 'runoff'
+However, for cases in which a middleware might be interested, I have added one additional concept, called `runoff`.
+It's a predicate `(action_t -> boolean)` which you can optionally supply to `create_store`, and which will divert actions you deem are not ready to reach the reducer.
+The store subscribes itself to this stream of runoff actions, and dispatches them on the 'main' thread (the one your store was created on).
+The default runoff predictate returns false for all actions.
+However, if you supply your own, then it should return true for any actions you know have snuck through your middleware by way of an inner observable, and should thus be re-dispatched.